 Officers are not authorized to carry department ECWs while off-duty unless engaged in authorized outside police employment.

-Officers shall ensure that ECWs are secured while in their homes or any other area under their control, in a manner that will keep the device inaccessible to others.
-ECWs must be in an approved, locked container in a vehicle when the assigned officer is off duty.
+Officers shall ensure that ECWs are secured while off-duty, in a manner that will keep the device inaccessible to others.

 309.6 DOCUMENTATION